rhaadmrabbani/fin-doc-mining/sec_form_parser/README.md

 <sup>[1]</sup> The SEC (The US Securities and Exchange Commission) requires every publicly-traded US company to file form 10-K, an annual report to shareholders, and a host of other forms.

+We are a research group based at Rensselaer Polytechnic Institute in Troy, New York.
+We hope sec_form_parser

 <br>

 <h2>Getting Started</h2>